Restaurant Brighton's guide to

 Towards the lower end of Hanover, and situated at the bottom of Southover Street, you will find The Greys.
 This is a traditional pub with a thirty-year history as a venue for local, national and international music acts.
 The intimate performance area makes for a wonderful atmosphere and the pub is similarly enticing.
 There was a time when this pub was under threat of becoming another of Brighton’s lost public houses, but thanks to new owners with a renewed vigour, The Greys is steadily returning to its former glory.
 Photo credit: The Greys

-The final third of our triumvirate of Southover pubs, The Dover Castle is situated on the midpoint of the hill.
+The Dover Castle is situated on the midpoint of the hill.
 The pub has recently had a new lease of life and feels like a very Brighton and Hanover kind of place.
 With a strong eco focus and walls adorned with local art, there is even a garden with graffiti murals and mannequins guarding the entrance.
 Expect quirky décor, puns aplenty and live music, DJs and parties.
 Food is back at the Dover Castle and there is plenty to choose from.
-With everything from hearty pub food through to tapas and burgers there is much to like about The Dover Castle.
+With everything from hearty pub food through to tapas and burgers, there is much to like about The Dover Castle.

 The Cobden Arms is a typically unassuming Hanover pub situated on a quiet residential street.
-This family friendly local is the sort of pub where everyone knows each other and still has a pub darts team.
+This family-friendly local is the sort of pub where everyone knows each other and still has a pub darts team.
 As such the atmosphere is always jovial and friendly, making it easy to walk in and feel welcome.
 A real pub filled with real people that serves the community and is not in the slightest bit pretentious.
-The Cobden Arms is a pub to go visit when you have had you fill of trendy city centre venues with drinks you’ve never heard of and staff that are too cool to speak to you.
+The Cobden Arms is a pub to go visit when you have had your fill of trendy city-centre venues with drinks you’ve never heard of and staff that are too cool to speak to you.

-Village is a local café and bar that has a strong rustic and homely feel.
+The Village is a local café and bar that has a strong rustic and homely feel.
 During the day you can pop by for a spot of brunch and a morning pick me up, by evening it becomes a bar and performance space for local artists and groups.
-In a past life it was The Horse and Groom, but following closure the pub was nearly a victim of commercial redevelopment.
-Thankfully the Hanover community came together to save the venue as a community asset, and its new life as Village is a physical representation of what makes Hanover the place it is.
+In a past life it was The Horse and Groom, but following the closure, the pub was nearly a victim of commercial redevelopment.
+Thankfully the Hanover community came together to save the venue as a local asset, and its new life as The Village is a physical representation of what makes Hanover the place it is.
 Photo credit: The Village